meteor-gazelle/meteor-gazelle/doc/specs/top_10.md

 **Basic Flow:**

- 1. The user navigates to their homepage.
+ 1. The user navigates to the page.
- 2. The user changes the date range of the Top 10 widget.
+ 2. The user changes the date range of the Top 10.
- 3. The Top 10 widget updates with appropriate items.
+ 3. The Top 10 updates with appropriate items.